metricly/metricly-docs/content/integrations/agents/LINUX-agent/LINUX-standard-install.md

     enabled = False
 ```
 3. **Save** the configuration file.
-4. **Restart** the Linux Agent service to begin monitoring your data with Metricly.
+4. **Restart** the Linux Agent service to begin monitoring your data with CloudWisdom.

 ### Config Options
 - **Option 1**:  Substitute tags value with desired tags and uncomment the line to pass in tags for your element.